 (25 June 2020)

-The following draft Action Plan is based on and draws from the SDS Coalition Strategy (n.b. - also in draft ver4).
-It includes a series of actions to be undertaken by members of the Coalition, following the five elements of the draft Strategy, along with the actors (both from within and outside of the Coalition proper) and beneficiaries.
+The following draft Action Plan is based on and draws from the SDS Coalition Strategy.
+It includes a series of actions to be undertaken by members of the Coalition, following the five elements of the Strategy, along with the actors (both from within and outside of the Coalition proper) and beneficiaries.
 In doing so, it identifies proposed roles for SDS Coalition members and external partners (countries, donors, regional bodies, academic and research entities et al.); proposed dates for these actions to be carried out between 2020 and 2022; actual/potential sources of funding; and other relevant details.

-Once again, the key common elements from the SDS Coalition's mandate, objectives and work areas, as defined in the draft Strategy "five-point plan", are as follows:
+Once again, the key common elements from the SDS Coalition's mandate, objectives and work areas, as defined in the Strategy "five-point plan", are as follows:

 1. UN inter-agency collaboration and dialogue on SDS on a regular and ongoing basis.